 Jodie Barker received a B.A. in French and women's studies from Wayne State University and a M.A. in romance languages and literatures from the University of Missouri-Kansas City.
-She began her doctoral work at L'Ecole Normale Supérieure in Lyon, France and completed it in 2012 in the department of French at Rutgers University.
+She began her doctoral work at L'Ecole Normale Supérieure in Lyon, France and completed it in the Department of French at Rutgers University.
 Her dissertation, entitled Vers/Mouvements: Ethics of Difference in French-Language Poetry and Theatre from 1970-1982, engages philosophy with movement in poetry and theatre in French speaking worlds.

-- M.A., Romance Languages and Literatures, University of Missouri-Kansas City
+- M.A., Romance languages and literatures, University of Missouri-Kansas City

-- B.A., French and Women’s Studies, Wayne State University
+- B.A., French and women’s studies, Wayne State University

-- Certificate in French-language Pedagogy (FLE), Université Lumière Lyon 2
+- Certificate in French-language pedagogy (FLE), L’Université Lumière Lyon 2